HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Samples/Requests/Template/Cutting/Readme.md

 Before using a template for optimization in the client, it's crucial to create one.
 You can find detailed instructions on how to do so in the `Import of parts lists for intelliDivide Cutting` section in the [documentation](https://docs.homag.cloud/en/intellidivide/tutorial/importing-data).

 As for all optimization requests, you can specify the optimization name, the machine, and the parameters to be used.

+Also, it is necessary to assign the property `ImportTemplate` with the name of the import template to be used.

 ```c#
 var request = new OptimizationRequestUsingTemplate